-Greater Manchester Fire and Rescue Service is one of the largest Fire and Rescue Services in the UK.
+Greater Manchester Fire and Rescue Service (GMFRS) is one of the largest Fire and Rescue Services in the UK.
 With a population of over 2.7million, Greater Manchester is the second largest economy in the UK, containing the largest airport and media hub outside of London, a complex network of motorways, large industrial, heritage and protected wildlife sites, major businesses and over one million homes.

 From modern inner city developments to traditional mill towns, Greater Manchester is made up of ten very different districts - Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan.
 As a Service we have a big part to play in keeping communities safe and well, businesses running, and protecting our heritage and environment.